 5.4.
-Summary and Implications
+Summary and implications

-This section summarizes the presented results and highlights their implications for the applicability of our framework.
-To that extent, we can report that (1) edge devices were gradually able to ensure local SLO compliance without prior knowledge; it took them 16 rounds to identify factors that impact SLO fulfillment and adapt the environment accordingly, (2) the underlying causal structures and the transitions between device configuration were empirically explainable; this increases traceability and trust of ML models, and (3) shifted variable distributions were canceled out through continuous model retraining; edge devices took 9 rounds to interpret an unprecedented increase in demand, while SLO failures introduced by poor video quality could not be fully recovered.
+As a summary, we can report that (1) edge devices were gradually able to ensure local SLO compliance without prior knowledge; it took them 16 rounds to identify factors that impact SLO fulfillment and adapt the environment accordingly; the resulting SLO fulfillment aligns close to existing work [30], (2) the underlying causal structures and the transitions between device configuration were empirically explainable; this increases traceability and trust of ML models, and (3) shifted variable distributions were canceled out through continuous model retraining; edge devices took 9 rounds to interpret an unprecedented increase in demand, while SLO failures introduced by poor video quality could not be fully recovered.
 Further, (4) the causality filter based on MBs decreased the complexity of inference and sped up SLO evaluation by 17%, and (5) our framework introduced a negligible CPU overhead of 3%, which makes it a suitable choice for resource-restricted devices.